sbfnk/rbi/cran-comments.md

 ## Static vignette
 A vignette is included, built locally using R.rsp as it depends on external software (LibBi) listed in the SystemRequirements.

+## Links in README.md
+Apologies for the wrong/broken links.
+These should all be fixed now.